CORP-2/CORP-2.0/README.md

 # CORP-2.0

 Virtually every organization in the world is made up of people and managed via bureaucratic means.
 While bureaucracy works, it is inefficient, very slow, and open to abuse of power.
 In essence, bureaucracy in its current state, is totally outdated for the modern world.
-Corp 2.0 aims to simplify and modernize management in medium and large companies.
+Corp 2.0 aims to simplify and modernize bureaucracy in medium and large companies.

 # Goals